-Figure 2: A) The degree of each observed rodent within the produced networks grouped by landuse type.
+Figure 2 Needs an overall title and y axes labels: A) The degree (number of edges) of each observed species within the networks grouped by landuse type.
 B) The distribution of degree within the networks grouped by the species of the observed individual and the landuse type in which they were detected.
+Need to explain what the lines, boxes, dots and whiskers represent.

 We did not observe any important difference in the median number of contacts for species that were found to be LASV antibody positive.